 In fact, in the spring of 2007, Scarlett Johansson was asked about rumors that she was dating Timberlake, and she told Seventeen, "If it's somebody one week, it's going to be somebody else the next week.
 It's either me or Jessica Biel."

-"We were both still seeing other people, keeping ourselves safe from getting hurt, from really putting ourselves out there," Timberlake recalls in the book.
+"We were both still seeing other people, keeping ourselves safe from getting hurt, from really putting ourselves out there," Timberlake recalled in the book.
 "It took a bit for both of us to admit to ourselves that were were really, really that into each other.
 When I came back from tour, we spent a month together.
 After that, I said, 'I really want to be exclusive.'
 And, somehow, she said, 'So do I.'"

 And so they settled into a comfortable routine of togetherness, taking trips, attending Met Galas and doing the domestic thing at their various home bases.